rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <b>Note: To perform actions on internal objects, this plug-in uses the Actions Plug-in.
 The Actions Plug-in must be enabled to control internal objects.</b>

+While the client plug-in is designed to work easily with
+<a href="https://tasmota.github.io/docs/">Tasmota</a> based devices,
-While the client plug-in is designed to work easily with Tasmota based devices, using a similar topic structure, other devices that follow different topic structures likely can be accommodated as well.
+using a similar topic structure, other devices that follow different topic structures likely can be accommodated as well.
 There is a lot of flexibility in the plug-in allowing support for many different situations.